- Covering the costs of cancer treatment

 Pre-existing condition exclusions

-Employer-sponsored plans and pre-existing exclusions: If you get health insurance through your job, Federal law prevents the employer from applying exclusion periods for a pre-existing condition in some situations.
-For instance, you may be able to avoid the exclusion period if you have had health insurance with a previous employer and have not been without health insurance coverage for more than 63 days.
-Some states require an employer-based insurance company to cover your pre-existing condition even if you were without insurance for a bit more than 63 days.
+“Grandfathered” employer plans: Federal law has long prevented employers from applying exclusion periods for a pre-existing condition in some situations, a policy that still applies to grandfathered employer plans.
+You may be able to avoid the exclusion period in a grandfathered plan if you have had health insurance with a previous employer and have not been without health insurance coverage for more than 63 days.
+Some states require employer plans to cover pre-existing conditions even for people who were without insurance for more than 63 days.
 You can call the US Department of Labor at 1-866-444-3272 to find out more about your specific situation.
 (See the section called “The Health Insurance Portability and Accountability Act of 1996” for more information.)

-Individual policies and pre-existing condition exclusions: If you are joining a plan other than a group coverage plan (including some high-risk pools), the pre-existing condition exclusion period can be many years or even unlimited.
-If you are getting a plan through someone other than an employer, the insurance provider can impose an elimination rider that would keep that disease, body part, or body system from ever being covered by that policy.
+“Grandfathered” individual policies: Grandfathered policies in the individual market can still impose exclusion periods on people with pre-existing conditions.
+If you have a grandfathered individual plan, the pre-existing condition exclusion period could still be many years or even unlimited.
+Such plans can also continue to impose an elimination rider that keep that disease, body part, or body system from ever being covered by that policy.
 It’s important to know these things before you sign up.
+(See “High-risk pools” in the section “Health insurance options for the uninsured.”)

 National law prohibits discrimination based on genetic testing or test results